-Climate science these days predicts a frightening future for our progeny as the human population spikes to unprecedented levels while we carry on living as though there’s no tomorrow.
+The climate science weatherman predicts a fraught future for our progeny these days – one fair to frightening with terrifying intervals – as the human population spikes to unprecedented levels while we carry on living as though there’s no tomorrow.
 The latest salvo from the UN International Panel on Climate Change in September 2018 gives us twelve years to get our act together before the inevitable climate apocalypse.

 We’ve heard it all before.
 Been dinned into our ears for years – food and water scarcity, crop failure, torrential rainstorms, coastal erosion, desertification, forest fires, species depletion, civil unrest, mass migration, incarceration of child refugees, homelessness, rampant opioid addiction, youth alienation, gun violence, self-harming and suicide.
-This past weekend there were 14 incidents of gun violence in Toronto alone, a record high for the city.
+One weekend this past month there were 14 incidents of gun violence in Toronto, a record high for our city.
 As the disaster de jour menu grows daily more dire, so does our indifference to the immediacy of the threat.

 The universal dissociation from fact to fantasy in developed countries is so conspicuous we can’t see it or else we deliberately turn away from it by electing politicians to office who invest heavily in disseminating what they themselves describe as fake news.
 Life’s a movie these days and we the players are airbrushed actors programmed through the algorithms of big data to consume impulsively regardless of the consequences.
 The live-streamed seduction of digital technology has now become indispensable in our kids’ social lives.
 They are permanently distracted by it and so are we.
 But there’s hope.